Large Language Models (LLMs)¶

 - Challenges: Load balancing across experts, memory for all expert weights, routing instability.

-11. Multimodal Models and Diffusion¶
+12. Multimodal Models and Diffusion¶

-Vision-Language Models¶
+Vision-Language and Omni Models¶

-Models that process both text and images:
+Models that process both text and images (and increasingly audio and video natively):

 - Architecture: Typically a vision encoder (ViT) + LLM, connected via a projection layer or cross-attention.
+Newer "omni" models are trained natively multimodal end-to-end rather than bolting an encoder onto a text model.

 Diffusion Models¶